 Proposals must follow the format in the application RPSF provides; please do not leave a section(s) blank.

 Applicants must discuss the feasibility and the implementation of the proposal with the appropriate Building Administrator.
-Comments from the Building Administrator and the date reviewed must be included on the first page of the application.
+Comments from the Building Administrator and the date reviewed must be included in the appropriate section of the application.

-Technology purchases must obtain the approval of the Technology Support Services Coordinator.
-The name and date reviewed must be on the first page.
+Technology purchases must obtain the approval of the Technology department staff..

 One Project Director must be a district staff member.